backendengineershiv/rag_knowledge_base/README.md

 The API will be available at:

 http://localhost:8001
-Also Add a Note About .env

-Since your project uses Azure credentials, explain this.

-Example:

-Environment Variables

-Create a .env file with the following variables:
+## Also create .env file with the following Environment Variables

 AZURE_OPENAI_API_KEY=your_key
 AZURE_OPENAI_ENDPOINT=your_endpoint